brianguenter/FastDifferentiation.jl/README.md

 [![Build Status](https://github.com/brianguenter/FastDifferentiation.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/brianguenter/FastDifferentiation.jl/actions/workflows/CI.yml?query=branch%3Amain) [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://brianguenter.github.io/FastDifferentiation.jl/stable) [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://brianguenter.github.io/FastDifferentiation.jl/dev)

-***WARNING v0.4.0 has a major bug and should not be used.
-A patch will be issued soon.
-Until then revert to 0.3.17 if you upgraded to 0.40**

 FastDifferentiation (**FD**) is a package for generating efficient executables to evaluate derivatives of Julia functions.
 It can also generate efficient true symbolic derivatives for symbolic analysis.

 Unlike forward and reverse mode automatic differentiation **FD** automatically generates efficient derivatives for arbitrary function types: ℝ¹->ℝ¹, ℝ¹->ℝᵐ, ℝⁿ->ℝ¹, and ℝⁿ->ℝᵐ, m≠1,n≠1. **FD** is similar to [D*](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) in that it uses the derivative graph[^a] but **FD** is asymptotically faster so it can be applied to much larger expression graphs.